neurospin/ciel/README.md

 - first, log in to your GitHub account.
 - go to the issue page: https://github.com/neurospin/ciel/issues.
-- click the "New issue" buttton.
+- click the "New issue" button.
 - fill out the appropriate template.

 If you want to contribute more deeply: